 Knowing the content your audience is interested in is also helpful in social media as you’re able to show them what they want to see.
 Your user experience (UX) and customer experience (CX) also tie into this notion.
 The better the experience your potential clients have, the more interest they will have in moving forward with you.
 The same works for existing clients.
-About 83% of customers who experience positive interactions with brands are willing to offer referrals.
+About 83 percent of customers who experience positive interactions with brands are willing to offer referrals.

 The integration of all aspects of the inbound methodology will differentiate you from the competition.
 You need more than a few social media pages or an automated email campaign to be successful.
 A full digital marketing strategy includes these elements and builds on them as a part of a comprehensive plan.
 It’s the combination of these strategies that will truly make your digital marketing strategy successful.